slemire/slemire.github.io/_posts/2019-05-11-htb-writeup-lightweight.md

 ![](/assets/images/htb-writeup-lightweight/lightweight_logo.png)

-Lightweight was a fun that uses Linux capabilities set on tcpdump so we can capture packets on the loopback interface and find credentials in an LDAP session.
+Lightweight was a fun box that uses Linux capabilities set on tcpdump so we can capture packets on the loopback interface and find credentials in an LDAP session.
 We then find more credentials in the source code of the web application and finally priv esc to root by abusing a copy of the openssl program that all has Linux caps set on it.

 ## Summary